Slack rolls out enterprise key management, but has no plans for end-to-end encryption

 “Outside of some regulated industries, we haven't seen that as being a critical need, but it does offer an added ability to protect data in the cloud,” said Lazar.
 “The challenge with end-to-end encryption is that it can limit the functionality of search in that a search function is unable to compile encrypted data.
 It also limits third-party application integrations.”

-For many businesses outside of highly regulated industries such as banking and defense, end-to-end encryption is not currently seen as a “must-have.”
+For many businesses outside of highly regulated industries such as banking and defence, end-to-end encryption is not currently seen as a “must-have.”

 “It’s worth noting that right now our data shows that the most widely adopted team collaboration app is Microsoft Teams, which offers neither end-to-end encryption or customer-held keys,” he said.